villhei/elixirtut/README.md

 ## <a name="elixir"></a>Elixir?

 Elixir is a programming language for the Erlang virtual machine BEAM.
-Elixir is functional, concurrent general purpose language deriving from Erlang, with added features such as macros and metaprogramming.
+Elixir is a functional and concurrent general purpose language deriving from Erlang.
+Elixir decorates Erlang's extremely powerful concurrency model with features such as macros and support metaprogramming.

 ### <a name="elixir_key_features"></a>Key features